Ethical Guidelines for International Journal of Medical and Biomedical Studies (IJMBS)

 Ethics for Editor/Editorial Members

 The role of Editorial board is most important in publication process, Editor in Chief and members of editorial board is deciding that which article should publish or which should not accept for publication.
-In Journal of Current Medical Research and Opinion this decision of publication is exclusively based on the academic merits of the evaluated manuscripts.
+In International Journal of Medical and Biomedical Studies and Opinion this decision of publication is exclusively based on the academic merits of the evaluated manuscripts.
 Member of IJMBS editorial should follow below mentioned ethical guideline.

 - Editor should strictly follow the guide line of IPR and should not use submitted unpublished information for their personal benefits without author consent.